Curvature-adaptive gigapixel microscopy at submicron resolution and centimeter scale

 In this work, we present an improved re-imaging architecture called PANORAMA (Parallel Adaptive Non-scanning Optical Re-imaging using a Multi-camera Array) that improves optical resolution and reduces vignetting.
-PANORAMA is a single-shot imaging system that enables seamless, continuous coverage of a 16.3~$\times$~18.8~$\text{mm}^2$ FOV at 0.84~µm resolution, generating 630~MP images per snapshot without the need for lateral scanning.
-Moreover, its architecture allows for flexible focusing of each micro-camera across the re-imaged plane, which can be used to efficiently image flat, curved or uneven samples, expanding its applicability to more complex biological specimens.
-We provide a comprehensive characterization of PANORAMA’s imaging performance and demonstrate its capabilities by capturing an entire histology slide in one snapshot, as well as by showcasing adaptive focus control for curved samples in both bright-field and fluorescence imaging modes.
+PANORAMA is a single-shot imaging system that enables seamless, continuous coverage of a 16.3~$\times$~18.8~$\text{mm}^2$ FOV at 0.84~µm half-pitch resolution, generating 630~MP images per snapshot without scanning.
+Moreover, it allows for flexible focusing of each micro-camera across the re-imaged plane, which can be used to efficiently image flat, curved or uneven samples, expanding its applicability to more complex biological specimens.
+A detailed comparison of PANORAMA and prior systems is provided in Table~\ref{table1}.
+We provide a comprehensive characterization of PANORAMA’s imaging performance [Fig.~\ref{fig1}~(b) and Supplement 1 (S1)] and demonstrate its capabilities by capturing an entire histology slide in one snapshot, as well as by showcasing adaptive focus control for curved samples in both brightfield and fluorescence imaging modes.